Australia's economy outpaces forecasts, peers in first quarter

 SYDNEY Australia's economy grew at the fastest pace in a year last quarter as the nation shipped more resources abroad, built more homes and bought more consumer goods, an upbeat surprise that sent the local dollar bounding ahead.

 Wednesday's data showed gross domestic product (GDP) expanded by 0.9 percent in the first quarter, up from 0.5 percent the previous quarter.
-That outpaced forecasts of 0.7 percent and lifted the dollar above 78 U.S. cents AUD=D4.
+That outpaced forecasts of 0.7 percent and lifted the dollar above 78 U.S. cents.

 "It puts Australia in a unique position of being one of the few developed economies which have had a pretty solid start to the year," said Tom Kennedy, an economist at JPMorgan.